Datttta/My_Notes/to-do.md

 == Inbox ==
 - [ ] _
 - [ ] copy images to vimwiki
-- [ ] change the amount of stored text or image in copyq
+- [ ] change the maximum amount of text/image that copyq can store
 - [ ] how to make the yazi plugin pref by location active the visible hidden files for all directories and not only the active one? (show pref by location config)
 - [ ] see sites that have the same function as reverso context (finding sentences with a specific word)
 - [ ] organize you bookmarks